-A new study shows that people with generalized anxiety disorder unconsciously label harmless things as threats, which may serve to further their anxiety.
-These findings were published last week in the journal Current Biology.
+A study showed that people with generalized anxiety disorder unconsciously label harmless things as threats, which may serve to further their anxiety.
+These findings were published in the journal Current Biology.

 Psychologists recognize several forms of clinical anxiety.
 The most common is generalized anxiety disorder, or GAD, in which people frequently feel very worried or anxious even when it seems like there’s nothing to worry about.
 Some studies have suggested that anxiety disorders may stem from a process called overgeneralization.

 In overgeneralization, the brain lumps both safe and unsafe things together and labels them all unsafe.
 For this reason, the researchers also call this the “better safe than sorry” approach.
 Our brains naturally pay more attention to negative or threatening information in our environments.
 If anxious people perceive more threats in the world around them, it would make a lot of sense for them to be worried.

 To find out if overgeneralization was involved, researchers recruited 28 people diagnosed with GAD and 16 people without anxiety and brought them into the lab.
 The experiment had two parts: training and testing.
 In the training section, study participants learned to differentiate between three different sounds.
 Each sound was tied to a different outcome; pressing a key could lead to winning money (the “positive” tone), losing money (the “negative” tone), or nothing (the “neutral” tone).

 In the second phase of the experiment, researchers played 15 different sounds for the participants and asked them to press a key when they heard a sound they recognized from the training phase.
 If they guessed right, they’d win money, but if they guessed wrong, the researchers would take some of their money back.